aj-stein/practicum_reports/pres.md

 ## The Solution

 - Analyze FedRAMP ConMon's strengths and weaknesses.
-- Design an alternative model.
+- Design an alternative model, for FedRAMP _and_ similar programs.
   - Stakeholders mutually monitor each other with transparency services.
   - Forgo control-driven assessment, focus measurable security properties.
   - Use a simple quantitative framework for measuring properties.